ebonnal/streamable/README.md

 assert list(status_codes_ignoring_resolution_errors) == [200, 404]
 ```

-> It has an optional `finally_raise: bool` parameter to raise the first catched exception when iteration ends.
+> It has an optional `finally_raise: bool` parameter to raise the first exception caught (if any) when the iteration terminates.

 > [!TIP]
 > Apply side effects when catching an exception by integrating them into `when`: